goti13/Mini-Project---Integrating-Helm-with-Jenkins/README.md

 **Congiguring ngrok**

-GitHub’s webhook requires a publicly reachable URL. since we installed Jekins locally we would meed a publicly accessible ip or dns.
+GitHub’s webhook requires a publicly reachable URL. since we installed Jekins locally we would need a publicly accessible ip or dns.
 For this we would use the toool ngrok.

 Install ngrok (if not installed):